iandurbach/datasci-fi/README.md

 DSfI lectures will be held over 6 weeks, with 2 double  (1.5 hour) lectures per week.
 Lectures take place from 16:00 - 17:45pm on Monday and Wednesday afternoons.

 For the most part I'll be basing each lecture around a notebook that covers one of the topics below.
 Sometimes, we'll go through the notebook in class.
 We won't have time in lectures to go through the notebook in great detail.
 Mostly I'll be trying to cover the main concepts and give you a good understanding of how things work and fit together, without going into too much detail about each line of code.
-For some lecture slots, I will pre-record a screencast of me going through the notebook, and then we will spend the actual lecture time in a "workshop" mode - you can use the time to work on exercises, additional problems, ask questions, etc. In 2017, on the basis of a class poll, we had a roughly 50-50 split between the two types of lectures.
+For some lecture slots, I will pre-record a screencast of me going through the notebook, and then we will spend the actual lecture time in a "workshop" mode - you can use the time to work on exercises, additional problems, ask questions, etc.

 Regardless of the lecture type, after the lecture you should go through the notebook at your own pace and absorb all the details, making sure you understand what each bit of code does.
 Making sure you can reproduce the results on your own i.e. without the notebook, is a good test of understanding.
 Each notebook will have a few exercises at the end for you to try.